Redhotchilimist's Top 10 games of 2017

 In Persona 5 the focus is on society's bad guys taking advantage of people, and the main team rising up to fight the power.
 It's a lot more "us VS them", in all aspects of the story.
 Every single person in the main cast is a victim of someone abusing their power.
 Every single villain is a person abusing their power.
 There just isn't room for the same sorts of flaws and fun get-togethers that Persona 4 has because you're either an innocent victim or a cruel victimizer, and almost all events in the game reflect that, including the previously silly events P4 had.

 My problem is this: Ann almost being raped and some other characters' moms being killed is tragic, yes, but it's not a personal flaw.
-You can't just have a villain kick a good guy and expect the good guy to magically become charismatic from it, they have to have their own faults and strengths as human beings.
+You can't just have a villain kick a good guy and expect the good guy to magically become charismatic from it, they have to have their own faults and strengths as human beings on top of it.
 The party members do get some more depth thanks to their confidantes, but a lot of that is just fleshing out their miserable circumstances rather than going in-depth on their personality, and they don't result in more interesting party scenes.
-So while I enjoyed a lot of the characters and it's certainly a better team of pals than in games like Persona 3 or Dragon Age, I don't care as much about the protags as I should.
+So while I enjoyed a lot of the characters on a surface leveland it's certainly a better team of pals than in games like Persona 3 or Dragon Age, I don't care as much about the protags as I should.
 Some of these guys barely get enough screentime to be worth having around.
 One character with the codename Noir is introduced so late into the story without interacting with the main crew at all that I feel like most of the party hardly know her.
 Meanwhile, in Persona 4, the developers made sure to include final party member Naoto in plot events and get-togethers ever since Kanji's early introduction.
 I think they were trying to set Noir up so we thought she was some sort of traitor, but it's extremely pointless considering how easy it is to recognize the real villains, like I mentioned earlier.

-Still, for me, the good vastly outweighs the bad in this title, and I just wanted to get some story gripes off my chest.
+Still, the good vastly outweighs the bad in this title, and I just wanted to get some story gripes off my chest.
 All the systems are fun to interact with, and despite my annoyances with the story, I was more than engaged enough to see the whole thing through, rooting for the good guys all the way.
 It's been almost a decade since Persona 4 originally released, and one of these every nine years is way too little.
 Now that you've got the tech down, why not release another in just three or four years instead, Persona team?

 I spent more time than most at this game, clocking in at 123 hours, and overall I loved it.